 Feedback sharing is similar to communication; it is a two-way process.
-Always try to keep it in that way.
-Feedback is not about finding the flaws in the works done by your employees, so make it a comfortable time where they can share their views, thoughts, challenges faced by them, and how the work process can be improved.
-It is more of a discussion rather than a problem finding space.
+Always try to keep it that way.
+Feedback is not about finding the flaws in the work done by your employees, so make it a comfortable time where they can share their views, thoughts, challenges faced by them, and how the work process can be improved.
+It is more of a discussion rather than a problem-finding space.

 4. There is no “I” there is always “we”